The PR BlogCreativityRabbit HoleThe Mysterious Four-Dot Ellipsis in Star Wars

 Doctor Spin is a PR blog … by Jerry Silfwer.”

 The edited version still makes it a bit unclear; the only indication that the ellipsis wasn’t in the original text is that it has a space before and after.
-And this is why many style guides recommend using parenthesis for omissions:
+This is why many style guides recommend using parenthesis for omissions:

 Doctor Spin is a PR blog (…) by Jerry Silfwer.”